-Individual images from the slide show can be viewed here.
+Individual images in the slide show can be viewed here.

-On the second day of the southbound Hurtigruten voyage, the ship stopped in eight ports: Mehamn (01:00-01:15); Kjøllefjord (03:15-03:30); Honningsvåg (06:00-06:15); Havøsund (08:15-08:30); Hammerfest (11:15-12:45); Øksfjord (15:30-15:45); Skjervøy (19:00-19:45); and Tromsø (23:45-01:30).
+On the second day of the southbound Hurtigruten voyage, the MS Nordkapp stoped in eight ports: Mehamn (01:00-01:15); Kjøllefjord (03:15-03:30); Honningsvåg (06:00-06:15); Havøsund (08:15-08:30); Hammerfest (11:15-12:45); Øksfjord (15:30-15:45); Skjervøy (19:00-19:45); and Tromsø (23:45-01:30).

 After going in and warming up, I went out on deck again early morning hours (just after midnight).
 One band of the green lights went all the way from horizon to horizon over the top of the ship.
 I switched to a fisheye lens and went to deck 7 where I could get this image (notice the big dipper).
 I had all of my cold weather gear on, and it was still cold, especially since the ship was moving at 15 knots.
 At this point you could tell who the hard-core photographers were, as we were the only ones still out on deck.